Subgroups in Time Tracker

 dropdown again and change the group.

-Each subgroup has its own set of settings: its own roles, its own set of plugins with their configuration, its own language, users, projects, tasks, and everything else.
+Each subgroup has its own settings: its own roles, its own plugins, language, users, projects, tasks, and everything else.

 - To change subgroup settings use the Group tab in Time Tracker.